mwojnars/chatgpt-name-parser/README.md

 as surnames instead of given names.

-All in all, there is still large room for improvement in the algorithm: through model fine-tuning, better choice of hyperparameters, prompt engineering, post-processing of the output, etc. It is very likely the algorithm's accuracy could surpass 90% on this dataset after improvements.
+All in all, there is still large room for improvement in the algorithm: through model fine-tuning, prompt engineering, hyperparameters optimization, post-processing of the output, using additional data sources etc.
+It is very likely the algorithm's accuracy could surpass 90% on this dataset after improvements.